NIVA-Knowledge-Graph/TERA/README.md

 # TERA
-Toxicological and Risk Assessment Knowledge Graph
+Code base for the publication [TERA: the Toxicological Effect and Risk Assessment Knowledge Graph](https://arxiv.org/abs/1908.10128)